theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 # THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor
 EXE strings translation for Bundesliga Manager professionale and his THE MANAGER italian variant coded in Python (entry point: main.py).

+Warning:
+The editor is sill in BETA STAGE, use at your own risk.
+Make backups!

 what this editor can do at the moment:
 - Strings length can be expanded (caveat: the total bytes cannot exceed the block size)
 - Auto translation with web engines